jftuga/sqs_clipboard/README.md

 ### Current status: beta

-* Only tested in *Windows*
+* Only tested on *Windows*

 ___

 **Description**

 This set of programs can be used to *copy* and *paste* by using an [AWS SQS FIFO Queue](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/FIFO-queues.html) as an intermediary.
-To minimize the amount of data transferred, the contents are compressed before sending with `sqscopy` and then decompressed with `sqspaste`.
+To minimize the amount of data transferred, the contents are compressed with the `XZ` algorithm before sending with `sqscopy` and then decompressed upon arrival with `sqspaste`.
 A maximum of `256 KB` of compressed *(and then encoded)* data can be sent to the queue.

-**WARNING:** There can be a small cost when using this program.
-Each copy / paste operation uses 3 SQS requests, plus the data transferred associated with *sqspaste*.
+**NOTE:** There can be a small AWS cost when using this program.
+Each copy / paste operation uses 3 SQS requests, plus the data transferred associated with `sqspaste`.
 See [Amazon SQS pricing](https://aws.amazon.com/sqs/pricing/) for more details.

 **Programs**

-* `sqscopy` - send the system clipboard contents to a AWS SQS FIFO queue
+* `sqscopy` - send the system clipboard contents to a user-defined AWS SQS FIFO queue
-* `sqspaste` - get the queue contents and then place it into the system clipboard
+* `sqspaste` - get the queue contents and then place it onto the system clipboard
 * `sqspurge` - remove all entries from the queue

 **Setting Environment Variables**

+* The `SQS_CLIPBOARD_URL` environment variable should be set to URL of your SQS `FIFO` Queue
 * [How to set environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set)
-* * `SQS_CLIPBOARD_URL` should be set to URL of your SQS `FIFO` Queue

 **Compilation**

 * Run: `go get github.com/akavel/rsrc`
-* Make sure `${HOME}/go/bin` is in your `PATH` so that `rsrc` can be found
+* Make the `rsrc` program can be located within your `PATH`
 * Run: `make`
 * There should now be 3 resulting binaries found in these subdirectories:
 * * sqscopy
 * * sqspaste
 * * sqspurge

+**AWS Queue Creation**

+* Make sure to create a `fifo` queue
+* * The name of your queue should end in `.fifo`
+* Set the `Receive message wait time` aka *long polling* to at least `12` seconds
+* Enable `Content-based deduplication`
+* Send / Receive Access: `Only the queue owner`
+* Encryption: Optional, but recommended

 ___

-**Icons**
+**Windows Icons**

 * [Button Upload Icon](https://www.iconarchive.com/show/soft-scraps-icons-by-hopstarter/Button-Upload-icon.html)
 * [Button Download Icon](https://www.iconarchive.com/show/soft-scraps-icons-by-hopstarter/Button-Download-icon.html)